kellygrape/brume/_posts/2015-02-02-css-layout.md

 ### Coding Work

 - Choose one of the mockups and replicate it using HTML and CSS.
 Your design doesn't have to be perfectly responsive, but you should not have any fixed-width elements.
+Note - these are just simple mock-ups.
+Colors, text, and fonts used are just for demonstration purposed - you can choose your own colors and fonts.
+Pay attention to white space!

 - <a href="../media/0202/layout1.png">Layout #1</a> (note - the round things on this should be social media icons.
 You don't have to make them circular.)
 - <a href="../media/0202/layout2.png">Layout #2</a>  (note - the round things on this should be social media icons.
 You don't have to make them circular.)